GATB/simka/README.md

 The result directory also contains a directory named "matrix_binary" that can be used by the simka distance exporter to create quickly new distance matrices from supplied list of dataset ID.

-##Visualizaing simka results
+##Visualize simka results

 Simka results can be visualized through heatmaps, hierarchical clustering and PCA.

-Requirements: R, gplots and ggplot2 package
+Requirements: R, gplots package

 Run the script create_heatmaps.py (located in "scripts/visualization" folder).